Yefym707/Game/README.md

 query the master via the **Browse** tab in the online menu which lists available servers and displays basic metadata.

+## Anti-Cheat, Validation & Moderation

+The server validates actions and enforces per-IP rate limits.
+A JSON based ban list allows temporary or permanent bans.
+Replays are signed with HMAC and players may submit in-game reports stored on the server.

 ## Tests

 ```bash